-Fabrice Sergent is the Founder and Chief Executive Officer of Cellfish, a company he founded in 2004.
-He is a media and Internet entrepreneur based in the New York headquarters.
+A lifelong entrepreneur, Fabrice Sergent is the Founder and CEO of Cellfish.
+He is a media and Internet pioneer with nearly 30 years of experience, based in the company’s New York headquarters.

-From 1994 to 2001, Sergent was Founder, Chairman & CEO of Club-Internet, one of the largest French ISPs, which later was purchased by Deutsche Telekom’s T-Online for an historical 1.2 B€ transaction, a landmark deal in the European new media space for its time.
+Previously, Sergent served for 11 years as the CEO of Lagardère Active Broadband, the digital media and publishing arm of Lagardère, one of the world’s largest mass media groups headquartered in Paris.
+Sergent was also Founder, Chairman and CEO of Club-Internet, one of the first and largest French ISPs, which was later purchased by Deutsche Telekom’s T-Online for a historical 1.2 B€ transaction, a landmark deal in the European new media space for its time.

 Additionally, Sergent served as a member of the supervisory board of Deutsche Telekom’s T-Online, the largest European ISP, and a member of the boards of Europe1 Interactive, Hachette Multimedia and Le Monde Interactif (lemonde.fr).